QUICK LINKS: Rites of the Starling Recap by Chapter P–8 | 9–20 | 31–40 | 41–51 | 52–59 | 60–64 // Shield of Sparrows Book 1 Summary

 Rites of the Starling Chapter 27

-During the voyage, Andreas tells Caspia a children’s myth about a woman who sailed away from Calandra for a hundred years and returned with strange animals that devoured her.
-Caspia wonders if the woman was a Starling and whether the truth about other continents has been deliberately buried out of fear.
+Along the way, Andreas recounts a myth about a traveler who returned to Calandra with beasts that destroyed her.
+Caspia suspects this woman was a Starling and worries that the truth about her people has been buried in legend out of fear.

 Rites of the Starling Chapter 28